omgnetworkorg/guide/docs/basics.md

 **Proof of Work** requires miners (validators) to spend an enormous amount of computing power in order to validate a set of transactions.

 **Proof of Stake** requires a validator to "stake" their tokens in order to validate.
 Essentially, validators put their tokens in a security deposit.
 If they validate actively and honestly they are rewarded, if they behave dishonestly they lose tokens.
-Both systems are designed to make faulty behavior cost more than it's worth :
+Both systems are designed to make faulty behavior cost more than it's worth:

 The brute computational strength needed to mine a block in a PoW system represents both a substantial investment in hardware and a great deal of energy consumed.
 The first miner to demonstrate correct PoW on a mined block receives a block reward as well as transaction fees associated with that block.
 That investment is a sunk cost regardless of the outcome; miners who misbehave (e.g. submitting incorrect proofs) will expend resources and see no returns, while honest ones have a chance of collecting block rewards that make them their money back and then some.